zeroflucs-given/charybdis/README.md

 the keyspaces by hand, and use features like expiry, lightweight transactions together - `charybdis` might be what you're looking for.

+## About ZeroFlucs
+[ZeroFlucs](https://zeroflucs.io) is a B2B provider of pricing technology for Sportsbooks/wagering service providers globally.
+We use Open-Source software through our platform stack.
+This, along with other projects is made available through our _zeroflucs-given_
+Github profile on MIT licensing.
+To learn more you can visit:

+- [The ZeroFlucs Website](https://zeroflucs.io) - For information about our products and services.
+- [The ZeroFlucs Team Blog](https://blog.zeroflucs.io/) - For more content and posts from the ZeroFlucs team.
+- [ZeroFlucs-Given](https://github.com/zeroflucs-given/) - For more OSS contributions.

 ## Why Does this Exist?
 At ZeroFlucs we use ScyllaDB as the backbone of our Go based microservices platform.
 However, it was something of a love-hate relationship early on.
 We started with `gocql` and `gocqlx` packages (ScyllaDB forks), but the problems we